Lybecker/lybeckerblog/_posts/2011-01-16-using-lucene-net-with-microsoft-azure.md

   - "3456315462"
   - "3456315462"
 categories:
-  - .Net
+  - .Net Framework
   - Lucene
-  - Windows Azure
+  - Azure
 tags:
   - .Net
   - Azure
   - Blob Storage
   - CloudDrive
   - Lucene.Net
-  - Windows Azure
+  - Azure
 ---
 This is an old post.
 Today I would recommend using [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/), which is a PaaS offering which is built upon Lucene.
 {: .notice--warning}